top of page

 Acknowledgement of Country

-Maddy's Dog School acknowledges the traditional custodians, the Bidjigal, Birrabirragal and Gadigal people of the Eora Nation.
+Maddy's Dog School acknowledges the traditional custodians of the land upon which we live and work - the Bidjigal, Birrabirragal and Gadigal people of the Eora Nation.
 We pay our respects to elders past and present, honouring their long history and deep connection to this land.

 • Instagram